Sadly, some Christians use such self-deprecating language to describe themselves.

 “I always thank my God for you and for the gracious gifts he has given you, now that you belong to Christ Jesus.
 Though him, God has enriched your assembly in every way—with all of your eloquent words and all of your knowledge.”
 (1 Corinthians 1:4-5)

 Paul saw the saints as gifted and knowledgeable.
-He had no interest in controlling, micromanaging, and babysitting them.
+He didn’t view them as spiritually or intellectually incompetent or inadequate.
 He expected them to be spiritually-competent enough to exercise their spiritual gifts in decency and order (1 Corinthians 12, Romans 12:6-8).

 Believers are clearly expected to be spiritually-smart and mature in understanding, not “dumb sheep.”
 This is why the saints were sometimes reproved for being carnal and stunted in their spiritual growth (1 Corinthians 3:1-3).
 The apostles had high expectations for them.